 Participants are selected in open competition and must meet the following eligibility requirements:

-Jackson State University and Tougaloo College students, who
+Jackson State University and Tougaloo College students will end

-their internship July 30 at the Prostate Cancer Research Mini Symposium.
+their internship by participating in the Prostate Cancer Research Mini Symposium.

 Click the links below to find more information.